DavidMao0310/Portfolio-Management/README.md

 Sharpe ratio is used to help investors understand the return of an investment compared to its risk.
 The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
 Volatility is a measure of the price fluctuations of an asset or portfolio.
 $$Sharpe Ratio = \frac{R_P-r_f}{\sigma_P}$$
 Where $R_P$ is the return on portfolio, $r_f$ is the risk-free rate, $\sigma_{P}$ is the volatility of portfolio.
+If we get higher sharpe ratio, then better portfolio.